 LUBRAJEL OIL NATURAL: This is intended to be the third product in the LUBRAJEL NATURAL line.
-It will be a new natural form of LUBRAJEL OIL that has similar lubricating properties to that of the Company's regular LUBRAJEL OIL.
+It will be a new natural form of LUBRAJEL OIL that has similar lubricating properties to that of the Company's regular LUBRAJEL OIL, but will utilize all-natural components.
 The polymer network in this product is based on fermented vegetable feed stock.
-Since development work on this product has not yet been completed, Ecocert certification has not yet been applied for; however, the Company believes that this product will be eligible for Ecocert certification, and plans to apply for it as soon as the formulation is finalized.
-We expect samples to be ready for preliminary evaluation in the third quarter of 2014.
+Since development work on this product has not yet been completed, the Company has not yet applied for Ecocert certification for this product, but the Company believes that this product will be eligible for Ecocert certification, and plans to apply for it as soon as the formulation is finalized.
+The Company hopes to begin sampling this product to its marketing partners in the second quarter of 2015.

-CONDOM LUBRICANT: In February 2014, the Company signed a product development agreement with an Australian company that is interested in having the Company develop a new water-based condom lubricant into which the Australian company's patented anti-viral agent can be incorporated.
-The Company will receive payment for the development work and, if successful, hopes to then supply the new lubricant to that company.
-The Company expects to begin work on this project in March 2014.
+CONDOM LUBRICANT: In February 2014, the Company signed a product development agreement with an Australian company interested in having the Company develop a new water-based condom lubricant into which the Australian company's patented anti-viral agent can be incorporated.
+The Company has completed the Phase I work, and is currently in discussions with the customer to continue on to Phase II, with the goal of supplying the product to the customer if the development work is successful.